A simple, flexible method for timing cross-calibration of space missions: Supporting multiple JPL ephemerides at once

 For this work, we developed a technique to compare TOAs taken with different missions, each using different solar system ephemerides, while keeping the JBE as the reference.
 Let us consider the \suz observation of the Crab performed at MJD 56000, and say we want to calculate the arrival time of the X-ray peak compared to the radio peak.
 We could in principle use the solution listed above to fold the data and calculate a TOA.
 Let us say that for our scientific work we already have data for this observation, barycentered using the JPL-DE430 solar system ephemeris and the most recent position of the source considering proper motion.
 As we have seen using these data with the Jodrell Bank ephemeris might lead to a timing error up to a few milliseconds, which is three orders of magnitude above the precision we desire for our cross-calibration purposes.

-In order to avoid re-barycentering thousands of observations from 13 missions using JPL-DE200 and the FK5 position, we developed the following procedure: \begin{enumerate} \item We \textit{simulate} a set of infinite-frequency TOAs \textit{at the geocenter} using the JB timing solution above in the DE200 ephemeris, with a small scatter of 0.1 \microsec; \item The difference between TOAs at the geocenter using different ephemerides is negligible: for example, for \xmm's orbit, the widest in our mission sample, it amounts to $\lesssim2\microsec/{\rm arcsec}$; hence, we assume these same TOAs remain the same using the DE430 ephemeris; \item we fit a new timing solution to these TOAs, using the DE430 ephemeris and the same position used for barycentering the X-ray data; \item we verify that the scatter of the TOAs with the new solution is much smaller than the declared rms scatter of the JBE (typically in the order of the noise injected in the random TOAs) \end{enumerate} At this point, we have a new timing solution that is consistent with the JBE, but using the DE430 ephemeris.
-This procedure can easily be done using the PINT \citep{luoPINTModernSoftware2021} software package, that supports a large set of timing models and JPL ephemerides.
+In order to avoid re-barycentering thousands of observations from 13 missions using JPL-DE200 and the FK5 position, we developed the following procedure: \begin{enumerate} \item We \textit{simulate} a set of infinite-frequency TOAs \textit{at the geocenter} using the JB timing solution above in the DE200 ephemeris, with a small scatter of 0.1 \microsec; \item The difference between TOAs at the geocenter using different ephemerides is negligible: for example, for \xmm's orbit, the widest in our mission sample, it amounts to $\lesssim2\,\microsec/{\rm arcsec}$; hence, we assume these same TOAs remain the same using the DE430 ephemeris; \item We fit a new timing solution to these TOAs, using the DE430 ephemeris and the same ICRS position used for barycentering the X-ray data; \item We verify that the scatter of the TOAs with the new solution is comparable with the error bars of the simulated data, and therefore, also much smaller than the declared rms scatter of the JBE; we find that the two frequency derivatives are always adequate to the task in the $\sim$monthly timescale of the JBE. \end{enumerate} At this point, we have a new timing solution that is consistent with the JBE, but using the DE430 ephemeris.
+This procedure can be implemented straightforwardly using the PINT \citep{luoPINTModernSoftware2021} software package, that supports a large set of timing models and JPL ephemerides.
 The solution can be saved in a parameter file in PINT \citep{luoPINTModernSoftware2021} format, containing all the relevant information.
-The geocenter arrival time from the JBE is encoded in the new model as \texttt{TZRMJD}, using \texttt{0} as observatory.
+The geocenter arrival time from the JBE is encoded in the new model as TZRMJD, using \texttt{0} as observatory.
 Special care must be put in the choice of coordinates relevant to a given ephemeris.
-DE200 uses the FK5 frame, whilst DE4xx uses ICRS.
+DE200 uses the FK5 frame, whilst DE402 and later uses ICRS.
 The difference of arrival times using the wrong coordinate frames can be substantial, in the order of milliseconds.